netzpirat/haml-coffee/README.md

 $ bundle install
 ```

-and run Guard to automatically compile your CoffeeScripts and run the Expresso tests on file modification.
+and run Guard to automatically compile your CoffeeScripts and run the Jasmine specs on file modification.

 ## Changelog